Model Names

 Yashica 44 Series

-Either of two marks, or possibly both, are sometimes found on the top edge of some Yashica TLR nameplates (or alternatively for the <EP>mark, inside the accessory shoe).
+Either of two marks, or possibly both, are sometimes found on the top edge of some Yashica TLR nameplates (or alternatively for the <EP>mark, inside the accessory shoe or other places).
 Neither is restricted to only Yashica cameras.
+There are also marks of a different type found on some ever ready cases.

 The ® Mark

 A long time ago, Leigh Harris convinced me that these were worth tracking and he was correct.
-The ® mark is the Registered Trademark sign indicating that some aspect/s of the camera, usually name and/or logo, has/have been officially registered in a country, in this case Japan, and is/are protected from use by others by law.
+The ® mark is the international Registered Trademark sign indicating that some aspect/s of the camera, usually name and/or logo, has/have been officially registered in a country and is/are protected from use by others by law.
 This is a Yashica 44A nameplate:

 On 66 models, it is usually on the extreme left.
-It first appeared in 1956 or 1957 and disappeared just before prefixed numbers were introduced, probably around 1961.
+It first appeared in 1956 or 1957 and disappeared in early 1960 (near the beginning of 6 digit numbers beginning with “6”).
 The marks appeared on most examples of a model, but not necessarily all, within the period but not on all models.
-The Yashicaflex models from this period, the A3, AS and B, do not seem to have them.
+The Yashicaflex models from this period, the A (new model), AS (new model) and B (new model), do not seem to have them.
 Although both the Yashica A and C (as well as the 635, B, D and Yashica-Mat) have the marks, I can't find them on the companion Yashica LM.
 Why should some models have the marks and not others?

 Some collectors record the trade mark sign with the serial number.
 Whether the ® is there or not doesn't excite me too much but combined with knowing whether a camera has a focusing scale in feet or metres and whether the film speed reminder is in DIN or ASA, it does help to tell us a little more about what market the camera or the model was produced for.